 What to Bring

-Please see our packing list and answers to common questions.
+Please see our packing list.

 It is sometimes necessary for us to cancel or modify a trip because of unusual circumstances.
 We reserve the right to cancel or modify any trip due to weather or water conditions or other circumstances beyond our control.
 In such cases, we cannot be responsible for paying any expenses you may have incurred other than to refund monies due to you for trip costs per the policies below.

-Dvorak Expeditions recommends that you obtain trip vacation insurance in order to protect yourself from any losses you might incur if you suddenly need to cancel your reservation.
+We recommend that you obtain trip vacation insurance in order to protect yourself from any losses you might incur if you suddenly need to cancel your reservation.
 If you have to cancel your trip and have not obtained trip insurance, we recommend you try to find someone to take your place.

 Please read carefully our cancellation policy, below, as it applies in every instance: